JakeTrock/CleanConnect/README.md

 ### future
+* use this for pdf in future? https://github.com/kazuhikoarase/sticker-works
 * add email notifications of errors
 * OR
 * add frontend issues panel that shows errors as they happen